schmidmt/libbase64/README.md

-#LibBase64
+#BaseN
-A simple Base64 Encoding and Decoding library.
+A simple BaseN Encoding and Decoding library.

 Ought to be compliant with [RFC 4648](https://tools.ietf.org/html/rfc4648).